 Sunshine Coast Council invited mixed uses on their land, beginning with setting aside enough land for a community golf course – as stipulated in the contract of sale with the Porter family.
 The final approved Master Plan allowed for:

 - a heritage precinct (State Heritage listed Pattemore House, and Heritage Trail)

 - environmental areas (riparian tree plantings and wetlands restoration)

 - sport and recreation

 - a 4.5 km network of walking trails connected to the town, including Heritage, Poetry and Sculpture Trails

-After years of discussion, planning and business cases, council created leases for the following organisations, who are now responsible for the careful development of their leased areas: the map shows where their leases are located on the Precinct.
-The grey areas indicate non-leased land still held by council.
+After years of discussion, planning and business cases, Sunshine Coast Council created leases for the following organisations, who are now responsible for the careful development of their leased areas: the map shows where their leases are located on the Precinct.
+The grey areas indicate non-leased land still held by Council.

 - Maleny District Sport & Recreation Club

 - Unity Water

 - Friends of Pattemore House